 Salisbury serves as the primary cultural center of Rowan County offering a thriving downtown district with a classic Main Street America feel.
 Visitors enjoy touring historic sites, viewing unique public art, discovering one-of-a-kind gifts at local shops, and dining at original restaurants.

 In Salisbury you’ll see history everywhere you look.
-Our 5 Local Historic Districts, 10 National Register Historic Districts, 3 historic theaters, the spectacular Historic Salisbury Mural “Crossroads-Past Into Present,” and so much more.
-Beyond history you’ll find the city block sized Bell Tower Green Park in the heart of Downtown Salisbury; nationally famous hotdogs and burgers from Hap’s Grill; the South’s favorite cherry soda Cheerwine (Salisbury’s hometown soft drink); original businesses and restaurants galore; and so much more.
+Downtown Salisbury boasts 5 Local Historic Districts, 10 National Register Historic Districts, 3 historic theaters, the spectacular Historic Salisbury Mural “Crossroads-Past Into Present,” and so much more.
+Beyond history you’ll find the city block-sized Bell Tower Green Park in the heart of Downtown Salisbury; nationally famous hotdogs and burgers from Hap’s Grill; the South’s favorite cherry soda Cheerwine (Salisbury’s hometown soft drink); original businesses and restaurants galore; and so much more.

 Formerly a frontier town, Salisbury has been touched by some of the greatest names and events of American history.
 George Washington visited the town during his southern tour in 1791.
 Daniel Boone grew up exploring the country outside Salisbury before he blazed trails in the wilderness.
 Andrew Jackson studied law in Salisbury before being admitted to the North Carolina Bar.
 The city was also home to a famous Confederate prison now surrounded by a historic national cemetery.
 Salisbury boasts a growing arts community, four colleges and a diverse group of business professionals.